George Clawley

 George Clawley (10 April 1875 – 16 July 1920) was an English professional goalkeeper who played for Stoke, Southampton and Tottenham Hotspur in the late nineteenth and early twentieth centuries.
-He was the goalkeeper for the Spurs side that won the 1901 FA Cup Final.
+He was the goalkeeper for the Spurs side that won the 1901 FA Cup final.

 Career

-Crewe Alexandria
+Crewe Alexandra

 Born at Scholar Green, near Congleton, he started his professional career with Crewe Alexandra in August 1893.
 He made three appearances for Crewe in the Football League Second Division in 1893–94 before being recruited by their First Division neighbours Stoke in September 1894.

 Stoke

 He soon displaced Bill Rowley in goal as Stoke struggled throughout the 1894–95 season finishing third from bottom and only avoiding relegation via the end of season test match.
 The following season Stoke were more successful finishing in sixth place.
 They also enjoyed an exciting FA Cup run to the quarter-finals where they were defeated 3–0 by Wolverhampton Wanderers.